Chart Color Schemes

 Infrastructure

-Numurkah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Numurkah has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: Katunga Water Supply Pipeline Project, Shepparton Line Upgrade, Edward River Growth Strategy 2050, North East Rail Line Upgrade.
-Below are details of projects likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely to impact the area.
+Key projects include the Katunga Water Supply Pipeline Project, Shepparton Line Upgrade, Edward River Growth Strategy 2050, and North East Rail Line Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.